lee-zhg/intro-to-docker/lab1.md

     a) Open a new terminal.

-    If you are using a wetty web ternimal, you can start a new terminal by running the same wetty URL in a new browser ot new tab.
+    If you are using a web ternimal, you can start a new terminal by running the same URL in a new browser ot new tab.

     If you are using play-with-docker.com, click "Add New Instance" on the lefthand side to open a new terminal connected to node1, then ssh from node2 into node1 using the IP that is listed by 'node1  '.
 For example: